Solving The Travelling Salesman Problem Using A Single Qubit: Theory

-For an $n$-city problem, there are a total of $2(n-1)(2+(n-2)^2)$ independent rotational operators ($36$ for $n=4$, $88$ for $n=5$), and simultaneous tuning all of them (both $U^u$ and $U^d$) to reach a particular interference, can be a complex task.
+For an $n$-city problem, there are a total of $2(n-1)(2+(n-2)^2)$ (Eq.~\ref{opernum}) independent rotational operators ($36$ for $n=4$, $88$ for $n=5$), and simultaneous tuning all of them (both $U^u$ and $U^d$) to reach a particular interference, can be a complex task.
+The calculation for the number of rotational operators is given in Appendix~\ref{rotnum}.
 An issue with having too many varying $U^{u}$ and $U^{d}$ is that many \textit{undesired} paths (non-Hamiltonian cycles) are accessed and excessive suppression results in sub-optimal solutions due to a limited number of pathways.
 Hence, we only vary a few \textit{up} operators $U^u$ where the choice of the number and which of the $U^u$ to be varied are typical hyper-parameters for our algorithm that depend on the specific TSP to be solved.
 Specifically, for an $n$-city problem, more than $n$ intermediate operators (same as the number of layers where states are rotated \textit{up}) are selected to be varied.
 This ensures that at least one rotation operator is controlled when traversing from layer $L_{i-1}$ to $L_{i+1}$.
 We now address the specifics of the optimization process, including the measurement scheme and the post-selection of data necessary for evaluating $D$.

 \textit{Measurement and post-processing to optimize the cost function:} For a $n$-city problem, there are $2n+1$ layers in the algorithm (as shown in Fig.~\ref{fig2}), however, we focus on the penultimate $2n$th layer at which the system reaches a superposition state $\ket{g_{2n-1}}$.
 Using quantum state tomography methods \cite{schmied2016quantum}, the state $\ket{g_{2n-1}}$ on the Bloch sphere can be estimated experimentally by measuring observables such as $\expval{\hat{\sigma}_x}{g_{2n-1}}$, $\expval{\hat{\sigma}_y}{g_{2n-1}}$ and $\expval{\hat{\sigma}_z}{g_{2n-1}}$.
 Now we detail the post-processing of the experimental data.
 The measured state $\ket{g_{2n-1}}$ is first expressed in the computational basis (such as Eq.~(\ref{eqn_psi})).
 All the TSP paths return to the same initial city by definition, which in the case of the Bloch sphere are encoded by the states $\{\ket{P_{21}}...\ket{P_{n1}}\}$ forming the $2n$th layer.
 To find the dominant Hamiltonian cycle traversed by the system, $\ket{g_{2n-1}}$ is decomposed into the quantum states $\{\ket{P_{21}}...\ket{P_{n1}}\}$ and then the corresponding contribution of these states are calculated.
 Specifically, the state is represented as $\ket{g_{2n-1}}= \beta_{21}\ket{P_{21}} + \beta_{31}\ket{P_{31}}+ ... + \beta_{n1}\ket{P_{n1}}$ with the coefficients $\beta_{j1}$ still need to be determined.
 The experimental data for $\ket{g_{2n-1}}$ and known quantum states $\{\ket{P_{21}}...\ket{P_{n1}}\}$ are used explicitly to calculate the overlaps $\braket{P_{j1}}{g_{2n-1}}$ for all $j \in \{2,3,...,n\}$.
 It gives rise to the following set of $n-1$ linear equations represented by the matrices to find the unknown coefficients $\beta_{j1}$ as